Barry Marshall: Career and research

-In 1983 they submitted their findings thus far to the Gastroenterological Society of Australia, but the reviewers turned their paper down, rating it in the bottom 10% of those they received that year.
+In 1983, they submitted their findings thus far to the Gastroenterological Society of Australia, but the reviewers turned their paper down, rating it in the bottom 10% of those they received that year.

-After failed attempts to infect piglets in 1984, Sam Wang reported that Marshall, after having a baseline endoscopy done, drank a broth containing cultured H. pylori, expecting to develop, perhaps years later, an ulcer.
+After failed attempts to infect piglets in 1984, Marshall, after having a baseline endoscopy done, drank a broth containing cultured H. pylori, expecting to develop, perhaps years later, an ulcer.
 He was surprised when, only three days later, he developed vague nausea and halitosis, due to the achlorhydria.
 There was no acid to kill bacteria in the stomach and their waste products manifested as bad breath, noticed by his wife.
 On days 5–8, he developed achlorhydric (no acid) vomiting.
 On day eight, he had a repeat endoscopy, which showed massive inflammation (gastritis), and a biopsy from which H. pylori was cultured, showing it had colonised his stomach.
 On the fourteenth day after ingestion, a third endoscopy was done, and Marshall began to take antibiotics.
 Marshall did not develop antibodies to H. pylori, suggesting that innate immunity can sometimes eradicate acute H. pylori infection.
 Marshall's illness and recovery, based on a culture of organisms extracted from a patient, fulfilled Koch's postulates for H. pylori and gastritis, but not for peptic ulcers.
 This experiment was published in 1985 in the Medical Journal of Australia and is among the most cited articles from the journal.

 After his work at Fremantle Hospital, Marshall did research at Royal Perth Hospital (1985–86) and at the University of Virginia, USA (1986–present), before returning to Australia while remaining on the faculty of the University of Virginia.
-He held a Burnet Fellowship at the University of Western Australia (UWA) from 1998–2003.
+He held a Burnet Fellowship at the University of Western Australia (UWA) from 1998 to 2003.
 Marshall continues research related to H. pylori and runs the H. pylori Research Laboratory at UWA.